Our Student News page features information about current writing students' work and accomplishments, including:

 Our Alumni Update page features information from our writing students who have graduated from Loyola.
 Click here to check out writing Department alumni updates.

 Many Loyola writing students go on to graduate studies in science writing, fiction, professional writing, law, rhetoric, and other disciplines.
 Our writing students are also successful in the workplace.
-According to research conducted by the National Commission on Writing, 91 percent of employers "almost always" take writing into account when hiring for professional positions.
-Our recent Loyola writing graduates provide ample evidence of this statistic.
-Today, our graduates work as physicians, attorneys, book and magazine editors, novelists, poets, public relations professionals, teachers, publishers, grant writers, professors, journalists, and webmasters.
-Click here to find out more about graduate schools and jobs.
+Our graduates work as physicians, attorneys, book and magazine editors, novelists, poets, public relations professionals, teachers, publishers, grant writers, professors, journalists, and webmasters.
+Click here to find out more about graduate schools and careers.